linaori/wow-battleground-commander/README.md

 This frame shows Raid Warnings from your raid leader with a time to indicate how long ago this message was sent.
 You can configure this frame to load only in specific zones, and it will filter out duplicate messages.

+#### Battleground Leader
+Users with this addon can request lead from other users with this addon.
+The leader will receive the option to give lead or reject the request, and remember the choice in the future.

 ## Official Download Locations
 You can find this addon on: [CurseForge.com](https://www.curseforge.com/wow/addons/battleground-commander), [Wago.io](https://addons.wago.io/addons/wow-battleground-commander), and [WowUp.io](https://wowup.io/addons/1792745).